 This latest iteration of the Mini Moke, however, is not amphibious.
 Although it does house an Italian V8 engine – 4,700cc, 460 hp, with 520 Nm – making it a zippy little thing.
 Or as the site description on Uncrate puts it,

-“This ended with a 460 horsepower Maserati V8 being stuffed in the engine bay, and roll bars and 17-inch aluminum wheels to try and tame the power.”
+“This ended with a 460 horsepower Maserati V8 being stuffed in the engine bay, and roll bars and 17-inch aluminium wheels to try and tame the power.”

 The original minimalist design has been respected, complete with the gearbox and paddles behind the wheels.
 In terms of measuring instruments, the Mini Moke only has a speedometer on display.
 As for the exterior, well – I don’t think I have to explain it further.
 It’s clearly a no-frills design here, which is quite refreshing.